davidsoloman/pdi-coalesce-plugin/help.md

 # Coalesce Step - Help

-The Coalesce Transformation step selects the first non null value from a group of input fields and passes it down the stream or returns null if all the fields are null.
+The Coalesce Transformation step selects the first non null value from a group of input fields and passes it down the <br>
+stream or returns null if all the fields are null. <br>
+If Value Type option is specified, the output values will be converted to this data type. <br>
+In case of type mismatches an error will be brought up during runtime. <br>

-If all input fields have the same data type then the output will reflect that, otherwise the output will have a more generic String data type.
+If Value Type is not specified the result will have the same data type as the input if all are equal or a more generic String data type otherwise.

 ## The Interface